-The 8-1-1 service in British Columbia is a health information phone line operated by HealthLink BC, which is a part of the Ministry of Health.
-By calling 8-1-1 you can speak to a health services representative, who can connect you with a registered nurse, registered dietitian, or a pharmacist.
-They will help you get the information you need to manage your health concerns or those of your family.
+8-1-1 is a free-of-charge provincial health information and advice phone line available in British Columbia.
+The 8-1-1 phone line is operated by HealthLink BC, which is part of the Ministry of Health.
+By calling 8-1-1, you can speak to a health services representative, who can help you find health information and services; or connect you directly with a registered nurse, a registered dietitian or a pharmacist.
+Any one of these healthcare professionals will help you get the information you need to manage your health concerns, or those of your family.

-At any hour of the day or night, you can call 8-1-1 to ask a registered nurse your health questions.
-Our nurses are available 24/7 to help you with non-emergency health concerns, to discuss symptoms and procedures and recommend whether you should see a health care provider in person.
+At any time of the day or night, every day of the year, you can call 8-1-1 to ask a registered nurse your health questions.
+Our nurses are available to help you with non-emergency health concerns, to discuss symptoms and procedures and recommend whether you should see a health care provider in person.

 You can call 8-1-1 to talk to a pharmacist about your medication questions.
 Our pharmacists are on call at 8-1-1 when your community pharmacist may be unavailable - every night from 5 pm to 9 am.

 Registered dietitians are available to answer your healthy eating and nutrition questions by phone at 8-1-1, or you can Email a HealthLinkBC Dietitian.
-Our dietitians are available from 8am to 8pm, Monday to Thursday, and 8am to 5pm on Friday.
+Our dietitians are available from 9am to 5pm Monday to Friday.

 Health Services Representatives

-The 8-1-1 service provides translation services on request in more than 130 languages.
+8-1-1 provides translation services on request in more than 130 languages.